-Guy Cribb along with French windsurfer Antoine Albeau windsurfed over 70 nautical miles (more than 130 kms) from Cherbourg to Poole, Dorset.
-The windsurfers tackled 4m waves, giant tankers and narrowly avoided 10 metre planks of wood that were floating in the channel.
+Guy Cribb along with French windsurfer Antoine Albeau windsurfed over 70 nautical miles (more than 130 km) from Cherbourg to Poole, Dorset.
+The windsurfers tackled 4m waves, giant tankers, and narrowly avoided 10-meter planks of wood that were floating in the channel.

 They sailed up to speeds of 30 knots and fought exhaustion and excruciating cramp to raise money for the Ellen MacArthur Trust and their French counterpart A Chacun Son Cap.

 An extremely exhausted Guy said:

 "That was the longest blast ever; it was so tough with no land in sight for so long.
 It was hard to gauge how well we were doing or where we were because the waves were mast high.
 The sea was incredibly rough, consistently rough throughout the entire journey which meant we couldn’t sail too fast because the conditions were so dangerous.
 We were on a port tack for the majority of the crossing; I got cramp in places I didn’t even know I could get cramp!
 The best moment was seeing England about an hour to the end.
 In seriousness, I didn’t think I was going to make it but seeing land gave me a sudden burst of energy.